Lusobowl V will be played under the Blood Bowl 2020 Official Rules, GW’s FAQ’s, Teams of Legends and NAF’s additional races’ rosters.

 After the pairings are drawn, if both coaches are ready, they can make the pre-match rolls and deploys before the clock starts.
 Nonetheless, it’s not allowed to start the first turn – or Blitz! – before the beginning of the round.

 In an eventual delay of a coach to the table, the time of the delay will be subtracted to his time pool.
-If it exceeds the 15m, the waiting coach will also start the match winning by 1-0, and can choose, without any roll, to start kicking or receiving.

 Each coach must use the dices offered at the tournament, and dices placed at each table by the tournament organization.

-Coaches must share dices, if required by either coach.
+Coaches must share dices if required by either coach.

 MINIATURES & PAINT

-We encourage you to use the following colour coded bases:
+If you’re struggling your converted team’s positionals we suggest you to use the following colour coded bases:

 Grey / none: Lineman